MicrosoftDocs/cpp-docs/docs/c-language/ASAN/asan-shadowbytes.md

 # Shadow bytes

-We summarize the runtime implementation of -fsanitize=address.
+We summarize the runtime implementation of `-fsanitize=address`.
 For futher details we refer you to the [seminal paper]( https://www.usenix.org/system/files/conference/atc12/atc12-final39.pdf).

 ## Core concept